MEAT CHICKENS 2026

 stewing hens

 These hens over a year old are available once the egg-laying season is over—the week before Thanksgiving.
 They vary in age, size, and color and are sold live.
 Some customers buy them for backyard layers, and some to make classic chicken soup.
-Sold live.
+Sold LIVE.

-Leghorns waiting for kapparot in preparation for Yom Kippur
+Leghorns waiting for Kapparot in preparation for Yom Kippur

-EMAIL NEWLETTER
+EMAIL NEWSLETTER

 To get on our farm email list, please contact us saying “Please add me to your list”.